NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 ```
 SetpointManager:SystemNodeReset,
      \memo This Setpoint Manager is used to place a temperature or humidity ratio setpoint on a system node
-     \memo according to the return temperature or humidity ratio using a reset rule.
+     \memo according to the return (i.e, reference) temperature or humidity ratio using a reset rule.
 The return temperature or humidity ratio
      \memo is obtained by retrieving the temperature or humidity ratio of the user specified return system node.
   A1 , \field Name
        \required-field